zhiburt/tabled/README.md

 ### Height

-You can increase a table or a specific cell height using `Height` modifier.
+You can increase a table or a specific cell height using the `Height` modifier.

-Beware that we `Height` controls only content, so it can't make things smaller then a certain minimum.
+Beware that `Height` controls only content, so it can't make things smaller then a certain minimum.

-Bellow is an example of setting an exact table height and width.
+Below is an example of setting an exact table height and width.

 ```rust
 use std::iter::FromIterator;